- Normal precautions

 Additional information on COVID-19 can be found via the following links:

 Although the situation in Bolivia has returned to relative calm following a period of widespread protests and sporadic violence throughout the country, the political and security situation remains uncertain.
-An interim government is now in place ahead of fresh elections in May 2020.
+Elections have been held without any major incidents and a new government is now in place as of 8th November.

 Demonstrations and roadblocks could happen without notice and suddenly turn violent.
 We advise you to monitor local media for information and follow the instructions of local authorities.
 You should avoid areas where these demonstrations and large gatherings are taking place.